marmelab/react-admin/docs/Actions.md

 Let's see how what these variables contain in a typical usage scenario:

-1. The user first loads a page. `isLoading` is true, and `isFetching` is also true, because the data was never loaded
+1. The user first loads a page. `isLoading` is true, and `isFetching` is also true because the data was never loaded
 2. The dataProvider returns the data.
 Both `isLoading` and `isFetching` become false
 3. The user navigates away
-4. The user comes back to the first page, which triggers a new fetch. `isLoading` is false, because the stale data is available, and `isFetching` is true, because the dataProvider is being fetched.
+4. The user comes back to the first page, which triggers a new fetch. `isLoading` is false, because the stale data is available, and `isFetching` is true because the dataProvider is being fetched.
 5. The dataProvider returns the data.
 Both `isLoading` and `isFetching` become false

 Components use the loading state to show a loading indicator when there is no data to show.
-In the example above, the loading indicator is necessary in step 2, but not in step 4, because you can display the stale data while fresh data is being loaded.
+In the example above, the loading indicator is necessary for step 2, but not in step 4, because you can display the stale data while fresh data is being loaded.

 ```jsx
 import { useGetOne } from 'react-admin';